mgaratcin/vanity_pubkey/README.md

 160 hash prefix vanity generator based on ec operations performed on pub keys only.
 Point addition scales pub keys by an increment of one and searches for a desired 160 target, starting from a set secp256k1 pub key.

-Usage requires libsecp256k1 and OpenSSL isntalls.
+Usage requires libsecp256k1 and OpenSSL installs.

 sudo apt-get install libssl-dev